gjanzen1/IAV_Sources_and_Sinks/README.md

  * Drag and drop the file into the page.
  * Select `continue`.
  * Select `continue`.
- * To make the legend, select `Legend` to pull up the Legend, downloading it by clicking on the three bars in that window and downloading it as PNG.
+ * To make the legend, select `Legend` to pull up the Legend, download it by clicking on the three bars in that window and downloading it as PNG.
  * To make the timeline, select `Create new Timeline` from the three bars from the pencil icon at the top right.
-Change the Temporal Data Type to `One column: Formatted Values`, change the Temporal Data Column to 'Date', and click `close`.
+Change the Temporal Data Type to `One column: Formatted Values`, change the Temporal Data Column to `Date`, and click `close`.
 Download it by clicking on the three bars in that window and downloading it as PNG.
  * To format the map, select the sliders icon in that window and adjust as desired.

 ## Authors